 Stacy A. Ogbeide is a new MCG Group Member.
 Check out her bio; she is a Board-Certified Clinical Health Psychologist and Board-Certified in Obesity and Weight Management.
 She is an Associate Professor with the Department of Family & Community Medicine at UT Health San Antonio and has a cross appointment in the Department of Psychiatry and Behavioral Sciences.
 Stacy is a powerful primary care clinician-educator, mentor, and change enthusiast.

 Deepu George is an Associate Professor of Family Medicine and the Director of Integrated Behavioral Health at the University of Texas Rio Grande Valley (UTRGV) School of Medicine.
 He is our second new MCG Group Member.
 Deepu leads a multi-disciplinary University wide partnership between health profession departments on a project titled PCBH PATHS (Partnerships Advancing and Transforming Health Sciences).
-PCBH PATHS focuses on training primary care and mental health trainees necessary competencies to advance PCBH in the Rio Grande Valley and beyond.
+PCBH PATHS focuses on training primary care and mental health trainees’ necessary competencies to advance PCBH in the Rio Grande Valley and beyond.
+With PCBH PATHS, along with four mental health departments at UTRGV (Social Work, Clinical Mental Health Counseling, Psychology, and Clinical Rehabilitation Counseling), he has initiated a PCBH certificate for Master’s students.
+Since 2022, he also leads the Fortify Resilience initiative in partnership with Tend Health to improve wellbeing of Residents and Fellows at UTRGV School of Medicine.
 He’s also a podcaster (as is Bridget), so listen for them on CFHA Integrated Care Podcast team.

 Bridget Beachy, PsyD, is the Director of Behavioral Health at Community Health of Central Washington, an FQHC which houses a family medicine residency and robust BHC services in primary care.
 She is a practicing BHC and an engaged faculty member who loves honing her clinical, operational and training skills in the real-world clinical setting.
 Dr. Beachy is an avid speaker and trainer who consults with organizations and individuals locally, nationally and internationally.